marcoippel/Selenium-storage-provider/README.md

 # Selenium-storage-provider

 Save your selenium screenshots to a azure blob storage account.
 Including the url, stacktrace and a screenshot.
+Or post your seleniumscreenshot to a channel on slack including the error message and the url of the tested page.

 Example:
 ```